From The Killers (1946) to Collateral (2004), these are some of the best assassin movies.

 Crime, action and Western genre collide in the Coen Brothers’ No Country for Old Men, which follows two men and their search for money in the Texas desert.
 Llewlyn Moss, a Vietnam War veteran comes across a large sum of money in the desert.
 Meanwhile, Anton Chigurh, a hitman, is tasked with recovering the money.
 The film follows the two men on a cat-and-mouse chase, replete with astounding bloodbaths in the arid, West Texas landscape.

 Based on Cormac McCarthy’s 2005 novel of the same name, No Country for Old Men is a classic tale of good vs evil, and humanity vs greed.
-Coen brothers narrates such a familiar yet powerful tale with stunning precision and grounds it in the unflinching real-world scenario.
+Coen brothers narrate such a familiar yet powerful tale with stunning precision and ground it in the unflinching real-world scenario.
 The film was lauded for its direction and acting, winning four Academy Awards, including the Oscar for Best Picture.
 Javier Bardem’s menacing portrayal of Anton Chigurh makes him one of the most terrifying villains in movie history.

 11. In Bruges (2008)